shuntaro-sf/apex-extended-schema-utils/README.md

 List<SObject> records = accountDynamicDao.getSObjectRecordsInChild(soqlQUeryClause);
 ```

-An Example of getting all related SObject records that the relation names of parameter soqlQueryClause refer to.
+An example of getting all related SObject records that the relation names of parameter soqlQueryClause refer to.

 The method getSObjectRecords allow you to get related records including parent and child SObjects.
 Self => Parent, Self => Child, and Child => Parent are supported.